1935 24 Hours of Le Mans: Morning

 The Talbot saloon had had a consistent race, though it was unable to keep up with the smaller British cars.
 Through attrition higher up, it was running 11th by mid-morning.
 However, the brakes were an issue and completely failed for Bodoignet as he cornered at Arnage, sending him up the escape road.
 As he reversed back onto the track, he almost collided with Stan Barnes in his class-leading Singer.
 Barnes swerved into the roadside ditch and thumped a concrete post, but was able to carry on.
-The Talbot struggled on, but at midday, it finally retired with a broken oil-pipe.
+The Talbot struggled on, but at midday, it finally retired with a broken oil-pipe killing the engine.

 Finish and post-race

 The race was winding down to a predictable finish, when Fontés pitted at 3pm, off-schedule.
 At the previous pit-stop, the car had not had its oil topped up.
 The Lagonda had a two-lap lead but had dangerously low oil pressure.
 Rules stipulated it was not allowed to be replenished outside the standard pit-windows, so with less than an hour to go, he gingerly left for another lap.
 He came back with the car running worse, but the pit-crew exhorted him to carry on, albeit cautiously.
 Louis-Dreyfus was driving hard, and with 20 minutes to go, the public-address loudspeaker reported he was closing in quickly on the Lagonda for the lead.
 The next lap he overtook Fontés and his pit-team signalled him to ease off, believing him to now be leading.
 However, at 3.55, the announcer admitted the mistake that the Alfa was, in fact, still 3 minutes behind on the same lap.
 By then it was too late to catch the ailing Lagonda and it came home for the first British win since Bentley at the start of the decade.

 A fine third place overall, and winner of the Index competition, Biennial Cup and 1.5-litre class, went to the Aston Martin of Martin/Brackenbury.
-They were only 7 laps behind the winners, and a further clear 7 laps ahead of their rivals, the Riley of Van der Becke/Richardson.
+They were only 7 laps behind the winners, and a further 7 laps clear of their rivals, the Riley of Van der Becke/Richardson.
 After initially challenging the Astons, their Riley had been delayed during the night but gradually had come back into contention.
 The Delahaye finished a lap further back after a solid debut performance, and only got overhauled by the Riley in the last hours.
 Next was the Alfa Romeo 6C-1750 of Weisweiller/Desvignes.
 They had run in the top-10 through the night and into sixth by mid-morning, where they continued on to finish, winning the 3-litre class.
-After its major gearbox problems, the Benjafield/Gunter Lagonda limped home in 13th.
 After its major gearbox problems, the Benjafield/Gunter Lagonda limped home in 13th.